derpyasianpanda/rusty_planets/README.md

 - Physically accurate forces
 - Ability to create/delete planetoids
-- Customizable/Personalizable Planets (TODO)
-- Custom universe parameters (TODO)
+- Custom universe parameters (Have different densities using arrow keys)

 ## Notes about using Rust for the first time